chef/automate/components/docs-chef-io/content/automate/ha_healthcheck.md

 chef-automate status --cs
 ```

-- To check the service status on Postgres nodes.
+- To check the service status on PostgreSQL nodes.

 ```sh
 chef-automate status --postgresql
 chef-automate status -pg
 ```

-- To check the service status on Opensearch nodes.
+- To check the service status on OpenSearch nodes.

 ```sh
 chef-automate status --opensearch